ganrad/aks-aspnet-sqldb-rest/README.md

 The following tools (binaries) will be installed on this VM.
 - Azure DevOps (VSTS) build agent (docker container).
 This build container will be used for running application and container builds.
 - Azure CLI 2.0 client.
 Azure CLI will be used to administer and manage all Azure resources including the AKS cluster resources.
 - Git client.
-We will be cloning this repository to make changes to various application resources.
+We will use the Git client to clone this GitHub repository, make changes to application resources and then push the changes to your forked repository.
 - .NET Core SDK.
 We will be building the microservice application (and container) and testing them locally first before deploying the same on AKS.
 - Kubernetes CLI (`kubectl`).
 This binary will be used for managing and introspecting the current state of resources deployed on the Kubernetes (AKS) cluster.
 - Helm CLI (`helm`).
 Helm is a package manager for Kubernetes and is used for automating the deployment of applications comprised of multiple microservices on Kubernetes.
-Helm will be used to manage and monitor the lifecyle of container deployments on AKS.
+Helm CLI will allow us to manage and monitor the lifecyle of container deployments on AKS.

 Follow the steps below to create the Bastion host (Linux VM), install pre-requisite software (CLI) on this VM, run the VSTS build agent and test the `claims-api` microservice locally.